omarfarouk311/Database-Replication-Demo/README.md

   - This script starts the entire cluster, initializes the master node, and sets up the replicas according to the specified configurations.

 - **`down.ps1`**:
-  - This script stops the cluster and performs cleanup operations to ensure a clean shutdown of all nodes.
+  - This script deletes all the cluster components and performs cleanup operations to ensure a clean shutdown of all nodes.

 ## Prerequisites